16: No Such Thing As A Ghost In Poland

 And after her death, a panel of 135 forensic experts reviewed her work and realized that it was just absolute nonsense.

 Eight people went to prison.
-12.

-12. Yeah.

-So just junior district attorney?
+Twelve.

+Twelve.
 Yeah.

+so just junior district attorney yeah

-And the police accidentally discovered it when they were looking for something else.
-The US government commandeered his mother's house, decontaminated it and buried his shed in the desert in Utah.
+government commandeered his mother's house, decontaminated it and buried his shed in the desert in Utah.
+Wow.

-They took his whole shed to the desert.
 That's like up, but like with radiation

 down.

 Wasn't there a guy in England recently who became the youngest person to build a nuclear reactor?
-And I might have made that up, so maybe Alex could check it.
+And I might have have made that up, so maybe Alex could check it.

 I think he lived in, I want to say Slough.
 It was somewhere that sounds comically bad.